-- To prepare your sauce, add ½ cup of yogurt to a mixing bowl.
-Throw in a tablespoon of scallions for added flavor and texture.
+To prepare the sauce, add ½ cup of yogurt to a mixing bowl.
+Next, add 2 tablespoons of scallions.

-- Now, combine all your ingredients and set aside for assembling your dish.
+Combine all the ingredients and set aside for later.

 - Wilt ¼ cup of spinach leaves in a heated skillet.

-- Allow to cook over low heat for 3-4 minutes or until spinach leaves are tender.
+Allow to cook over low heat for 3 to 4 minutes or until spinach leaves are tender.

 - Now, add a tablespoon of butter and season with ⅛ teaspoon of salt.
 Remove, and set aside for later.

-- Now time to char your romano tomatoes.
-Slice the tips of the tomatoes before roasting it in the same heated skillet.
+Next, slice the tips off the Roma tomatoes before roasting it in the same heated skillet.

 - Sprinkle with a pinch of salt and set aside for later.

-- Before preparing your poached eggs, go ahead and toast your slices of white bread.
+Before preparing the poached eggs, go ahead and toast a couple slices of white bread.

-- Bring 4 inches of water to a simmer (185F) in a large pot and 1 tablespoon of vinegar.
-The vinegar is added to the water to make sure the protein does not break apart.
+Bring 4 inches of water to a simmer at 185 degrees F in a large pot.
+Then add 1 tablespoon of vinegar to the water.

-- Crack the freshest eggs into a mixing bowl.
+Crack eggs into a mixing bowl.
 Using the handle of a wooden spoon, stir the water to create a whirlpool.
-Gently lower your egg into the middle of the whirlpool.
+Gently lower the egg into the middle of the whirlpool.
 The motion of the water helps envelope the whites around the yolk, creating the perfect spherical shape.

-- To achieve a firm white and the perfect runny yolk, you’ll have to poach the eggs for 3 ½ minutes.
-LIft the egg out using a slotted spoon and drain on a paper towel before assembling.
+To achieve a firm white and the perfect runny yolk, poach the eggs for 3 ½ minutes.
+Remove the egg out using a slotted spoon and drain on a paper towel before assembling.

-- Place the poached eggs on your toast and drizzle with a generous amount of yogurt sauce.
-Serve alongside a roasted, charred tomato and sautéed spinach.
+Place the poached eggs on toast and drizzle with a generous amount of yogurt sauce.
+Serve alongside a roasted, charred tomato and sauteed spinach.